Rules and Guidelines for IAU Scientific Meetings

 2.4.
 Division Meetings

-The purpose of Division Meetings (DM) held at an IAU General Assembly is to gather members of a given Division in a meeting aimed at providing a broad scientific overview of the field, and at optimising the scientific and organisational exchanges between its Commissions, Working Groups, and more generally between its members.
+The purpose of Division Meetings (DM), which are held exclusively during an IAU General Assembly, is to gather members of a given Division in a meeting aimed at providing a broad scientific overview of the field, and at optimising the scientific and organisational exchanges between its Commissions, Working Groups, and more generally between its members.
 The emphasis is on the scientific activities of the Division, and organisational questions may be discussed in a relatively brief "business session".

 The normal duration of Division Meetings is 2 days, typically on the Friday and Monday in the middle of the two weeks of the GA.
 It is expected that the duration of "business sessions" of DMs will not exceed 0.5 day.